animatlabs/animatlabs.github.io/_posts/2026-03-16-server-sent-events-dotnet.md

 The browser's `EventSource` API parses it.
 That's the whole spec.

 No WebSocket upgrade.
-Proxies treat it like a long-lived HTTP response - most already allow it. `EventSource` reconnects automatically and sends `Last-Event-ID` so the server knows where to resume.
+Proxies treat it like a long-lived HTTP response; most already allow it. `EventSource` reconnects automatically and sends `Last-Event-ID` so the server knows where to resume.

 Three optional fields: `data` (payload), `event` (name for multiple types on one stream), `id` (for reconnection).

-## Pattern 1: Simple Stream (Clock)
+If your UI only needs the server to talk and the browser to listen, you skip the WebSocket handshake, you skip hub abstractions, and you stay on plain HTTP semantics that ops already know how to load-balance and cache-policy, which is why I reach for SSE first on internal dashboards.

-One event type.
-One value.
-Fire every second.
-No names, no IDs.
+## The Simplest Stream: A Clock

-**Server (C#):**
+Start with the bare minimum: one event type, one value, fire every second:

 ```csharp
 app.MapGet("/events/clock", async (HttpContext ctx) =>